 I’ve been working with Irina Kordic and her team (Avis Shiu & Samir Ibrahim) with regards to an Incident I was involved with and she has been great and supportive offering advice whenever I’ve needed it and trying to help me during this frustrating time, I would definitely recommend seeking her out if you want a compassionate and patient team.
 I feel with these 3 behind me my best interests are always looked after and anything extra I need is taken care of and looked after.
 I couldn’t have asked for a better group of people to seek out for help.

-Being a passionate litigate, I frequently represent my clients in court, Provincial, Supreme and Appeal.
-However, I am a firm believer in putting the clients’ interests first and sometimes court is not the best way to achieve the right result.
+Being a passionate litigator, I frequently represent my clients in court, Provincial, Supreme and Appeal.
+However, I am a firm believer in putting my clients’ interests first and sometimes court is not the best way to achieve the right result.
 I have helped resolve many cases through mediation or negotiation.